-This course explores the nature of terrorism, the motivations of terrorists, and the tactics that terrorists use.
-It surveys state sponsored terrorist groups, as well as several leading past and current radical groups.
-The final weeks of the course will assess different methods of countering terrorism, ranging from law enforcement to covert action.
-Fall semester
+This course provides an interdisciplinary approach to studying political violence and terrorism.
+It explores the nature of terrorism, the motivations of terrorists, and the tactics that terrorists use.
+It surveys domestic and international terrorist groups and several leading past and current radical groups.
+The course's final weeks will assess different methods of countering terrorism, ranging from law enforcement to covert action.

-HSEM211G Crit.Infrastructure Protection
+HSEM211G: Critical Infrastructure Protection

 This class provides students with the ability to identify and analyze critical infrastructure systems, including security and threat assessments.
 Includes mitigation of threats as well as evaluation and revision of security measures to protect critical infrastructures.
 Topics include the history and evolution of critical infrastructure protection.
 This class will examine public-private partnerships and sector-specific plans.
-Fall semester

-HSEM212G Tech in HomelandScrty&EmergMgt
+HSEM212G: Tech in Homeland Security & Emergency Management

 This course will provide homeland security and emergency management students with a fundamental understanding of current and emergent technologies within the homeland security and emergency management field.
 Students will become familiar with the application of technologies to help prevent, mitigate, respond to, and recover from threats and hazards impacting national security.
-Spring semester course prepares students to enter the homeland security and emergency management field by applying theoretical knowledge to practical experience.
-Students will complete a minimum of 120 hours at an agency provided by the internship coordinator and assist in activities deemed appropriate by the agency.
-The agency will also evaluate the student.
-Students must maintain an internship log and prepare an extensive paper that relates previous homeland security & emergency management coursework to the internship experience.
-All semesters